laurashen/data-science-sequencing.github.io/Win2018/lectures/lecture10.md

 For both of these technologies, the separation between linked reads is a random variable, but one can compute it by aligning the reads to a reference.

-In practice, the main software used for haplotype assembly are [HapCompass](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3375639/) and [HapCut](http://bioinformatics.oxfordjournals.org/content/24/16/i153.short).
+In practice, the main software used for haplotype phasing are [HapCompass](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3375639/) and [HapCut](http://bioinformatics.oxfordjournals.org/content/24/16/i153.short).
-HapCut poses haplotype assembly as a max-cut problem and solves it using heuristics.
+HapCut poses haplotype phasing as a max-cut problem and solves it using heuristics.
 HapCompass on the other hand constructs a graph where each node is a SNP and each edge indicates that two SNP values are seen in the same read.
-HapCompass then solves the haplotype assembly problem by finding max-weight spanning trees on the graph.
+HapCompass then solves the haplotype phasing problem by finding max-weight spanning trees on the graph.
 For read clouds, a 10x Genomics's  [loupe](http://loupe.10xgenomics.com/loupe/) software
 [visualizes](http://loupe.10xgenomics.com/loupe/view/TkExMjg3OF9XR1MubG91cGU=/summary) read clouds from [NA12878](https://catalog.coriell.org/0/Sections/Search/Sample_Detail.aspx?Ref=GM12878), a human cell line with a genome frequently used as a reference in computational experiments.

 #### <a id='comp'></a> The Computational Problem

-Here we consider a simplified version of the haplotype assembly problem.
+Here we consider a simplified version of the haplotype phasing problem.
 We assume we have the locations of the heterozygous positions in the genome, and we only consider reads linking these positions.

 <div class="fig figcenter fighighlight">
   <img src="/Win2018/assets/lecture10/chr.png" width="70%">